-Surgery for a Herniated Disc
+Surgery for a herniated disc

-A herniated disc is one of the intervertebral discs (the cartilaginous pads between each vertebra) that has torn, and its inner, gel-like disc material is leaking into the spinal canal.
+A herniated disc is one of the intervertebral discs (the cartilaginous pads between each vertebra) that has torn and is leaking its inner, gel-like disc material into the spinal canal.
 The leaking itself is not typically the cause of pain — rather, the fluid blocks neural pathways and constricts nerves.
 These pathways are called foramina (in the plural sense), and there is one foramen that resides on either side of each vertebra.
-When these openings narrow, the spinal nerves cannot function, or they can become inflamed.
+When these openings narrow, the spinal nerves cannot function or they can become inflamed.
 It is this neural pressure that triggers symptoms like pain, tingling, numbness and weakness.

 Spinal fusion, also known as spondylodesis, is a common surgery for a herniated disc.
 This is a surgery that limits mobility in order to try to stabilize a weakened spine.
 Diseased discs are removed, and then bone grafts are used to fasten two or more vertebrae together.
 The idea is that the vertebrae will then become one long, reinforced unit by growing together via an osteoblastic (bone growth) process.
 In theory, the stabilized vertebrae will not be subjected to the same daily wear and tear as they did when they were free-moving, separate units.
 However, when spinal fusion is performed as a traditional open back surgery, the invasive nature of this surgery can result in scarring, nerve damage and a recovery period of up to a year.